Guazabara9/cybernetic-systems-architecture/README.md

 # Cybernetic Systems Architecture (CSA)

-Cybernetic Systems Architecture (CSA) is a discipline concerned with the design, governance, and evolution of complex adaptive systems using cybernetic principles such as feedback, control, observability, robustness, and enforced constraints.
+**Cybernetic Systems Architecture (CSA)** is a discipline concerned with the design, governance, and evolution of complex adaptive systems using cybernetic principles such as feedback, control, observability, robustness, and enforced constraints.

-A Cybernetic Systems Architect is a practitioner of Cybernetic Systems Architecture who applies its frameworks, methods, and principles to real-world systems.
+A **Cybernetic Systems Architect** is a practitioner of Cybernetic Systems Architecture who applies its frameworks, methods, and principles to real-world systems.

 ## Canonical Authority, Licensing, and Precedence
 The Cybernetic Systems Architecture (CSA) discipline is governed by a strict hierarchy of authority and licensing:

-Canonical Authority
+### Canonical Authority
 The authoritative CSA canon consists only of materials explicitly archived as DOI-registered releases on Zenodo.
 These DOI records establish authorship, version immutability, citation authority, and canonical precedence.

 ### Licensing
-Each canonical document declares its own license within the document itself and in its corresponding Zenodo record (e.g., CC BY-NC-ND 4.0 for CSA v1.0 canonical PDFs).
+Each canonical document specifies the copyright license governing that document’s text and distribution within the document itself and in its corresponding Zenodo record (e.g., CC BY-NC-ND 4.0 for CSA v1.0 canonical PDFs).

-Those per-document licenses govern.
+These licenses apply only to the documents as published works.
+They do not grant rights to the CSA name, acronym, discipline, or authority.

 The repository-level license applies only to files that do not explicitly declare a license of their own.

 ### GitHub Repository License